 As an Amazon Associate we earn a small commission from qualifying purchases.

 Every day when my two little girls get home from preschool they ask if they can watch their Kindles.
-Since we recently banned YouTube in our house (thanks Momo), if allowed, they’ll be binge on Netflix kids for an hour or so until it’s time for dinner.
+Since we recently banned YouTube in our house (thanks Momo), if allowed, they’ll be binge on Netflix Kids for an hour or so until it’s time for dinner.
 It’s one of their favorite pastimes, as well as mine, so I tend to have a harder time saying no than their mother.
 But I do say no. As often as I’m able.
 Why?
 Because I want them to do something else instead.
 Something I loved doing as a child.
 I want them to pretend.

 Some of my fondest childhood memories revolve around pretending, creating expansive games with a friend, like movies, where we each had a role and objective and took turns living out an incredible fantasy.
 I played pretend with my stuffed animals at night to ward off boredom before I fell asleep.
 I played it with costumes, toys, the dog—it was a way of life for me that nurtured my creativity and helped shape me into the person I am today.
 But most importantly, it gave me a childhood full of wonder and imagination, something I desperately hope to pass on to my girls.
 Here’s why you should want the same thing:

-Playing pretend nourishes social skills.
 When children engage in pretend play it forces them to consider others and appreciate relationships with others, even if they’re playing by themselves.
 Imaginary friends get upset, princesses need rescuing from dragons.
 Children will train themselves to deal the emotions of others without even realizing it.
 By training in play, they’ll be better off when real emotional challenges come, especially if they play pretend with their friends, siblings, and even you.

 Conflict is ingrained in every essence of play, usually in the form of problem solving skills.
 Say a little boy decides he wants to play army but doesn’t have a toy gun.
 He does have building blocks, however.
 Before he can begin playing, he has a problem to solve.
 He must figure out how to snap the blocks together to form a gun shape.
 This develops confidence and helps build the necessary cognitive skills for problem solving the boy will use for the rest of his life.

-Imagination is another thing developed by pretending.
+This is another thing developed by pretending.
 Some people are born with incredible imaginations in the same way that some are born gifted athletes.
 But like any other skill, imagination is something that can be developed through practice.
 I can personally attest to this.One of my two daughters was born with a knack for being imaginative, the other was not.
 But after watching myself and her sister play pretend for a couple years, she now pretends with the best of them.

 How To Do It